Where in Washington for Fall Color Photos

 Vine maple and huckleberry, Gifford Pinchot National Forest.

-Interested in where to find the best autumn foliage for landscape and scenic photography in Washington State?
+Are you interested in where to find the best autumn foliage for landscape and scenic photography in Washington State?
 I did a quick circuit around the Cascades last week and found quite a range of fall color.
-In most locations, the color was just starting to get good, so this week and the next should be optimal for making photographs, or just viewing for the pleasure of it.
+In most locations, the color was just starting to get good, so this week and next should be optimal for making photographs, or just viewing for the pleasure of it.

 In the southern Cascades, around Trout Lake and Mount Adams, there were places with great color, and some where the color was just starting.
-I found a few areas around Indian Heaven Wilderness with brilliantly color vine maple and huckleberry.
-By now trees around Trout Lake and Conboy Lake National Wildlife Refuge should be good.
+I found a few areas around Indian Heaven Wilderness with brilliantly colored vine maple and huckleberry.
+By now, the trees around Trout Lake and Conboy Lake National Wildlife Refuge should be in good condition.

-The color was very good on the east side of Stevens Pass in the Washington Cascades, and likely will just get better in the next week or two.
-Vine maple are vibrant red and yellow, with aspen and cottonwood coming on strong.
+The color was very good on the east side of Stevens Pass in the Washington Cascades, and it will likely continue to improve over the next week or two.
+Vine maples are vibrant red and yellow, with aspen and cottonwood coming on strong.
 The area around Tumwater Canyon and the road to Lake Wenatchee is very good.
-On the west side of the pass, color was muted, and most of the bigleaf maple were a mottled brown and yellow.
+On the west side of the pass, color was muted, and most of the bigleaf maples were a mottled brown and yellow.
 Let’s hope it gets better on the western side of the passes.

 Red-osier dogwood leaves and aspen tree trunks